mw-experts/rsql/README.md

 # RSQL / FIQL parser

 RSQL is a query language for parametrized filtering of entries in RESTful APIs.

-It’s based on [FIQL](http://tools.ietf.org/html/draft-nottingham-atompub-fiql-00) (Feed Item Query Language) – an URI-friendly syntax for expressing filters across the entries in an Atom Feed.
+It’s based on [FIQL](http://tools.ietf.org/html/draft-nottingham-atompub-fiql-00) (Feed Item Query Language) an URI-friendly syntax for expressing filters across the entries in an Atom Feed.

 The simplicity of RSQL and its capability to express complex queries in a compact and HTTP URI-friendly way makes it a good candidate for becoming a generic query language for searching REST endpoints.

 For example, you can query your resource like this:

 `/movies?query=name=="Kill Bill";year=gt=2003`

 or

 `/movies?query=director.lastName==Nolan and year>=2000`.

 See examples below.

 This is a complete and thoroughly tested parser for RSQL written in Typescript(Javascript).
 Since RSQL is a superset of the FIQL, it can be used for parsing FIQL as well.

-## Grammar and semantic

-RSQL expression is composed of one or more comparisons, related to each other with logical operators:

-* Logical AND : `;` or `` and ``
-* Logical OR : `,` or `` or ``

-By default, operators evaluated from left to right.
-However, a parenthesized expression can be used to change the precedence.

-Comparison operators are in FIQL notation and some of them has an alternative syntax as well:

 ## RSQL overview

 RSQL introduces simple and composite operators which can be used to build basic and complex queries.

 The following table lists basic operators:

 | Basic Operator | Description         |